the-rdt/Counselling/README.md

 5.Ask to IIITians
 But as of now  rank predector and choice filling toola are only designed.
 Counselling Homepage , Rankpredictor and choice filling tool: Complete Front-end part is designed and developed by Reha(IIIT Dharwad| 2019-23 batch |rehasreekoneru@gmail.com) .
-Particle js background in landing page and all faded animation effects are added by and connected all backend : Rishab (IIIT Lucknow 2019-23 Batch) .
+Particle js background in landing page and all faded animation effects, Table responsiveness, Forms are added by and connected all backend : Rishabh (IIIT Lucknow 2019-23 Batch | rdtiwari.official@gmail.com) .
 Anyone who finds a better design than this are free to update it.
 Backend:
 Aditya Agarwal( IIIT Raichur ),